 BY LINDA BAKER

-Scholz’ second conclusion is more provocative.
-Most internet business models revolve around one of three things: getting more eyeballs on the page, selling things or meeting people.
-But perhaps “that phase of technology is running its course,” says Scholz.
-The next phase, she suggests, will be “to create software solutions that actually do useful things.”
+Her second conclusion is more provocative.
+Internet business models typically revolve around one of three things: getting more eyeballs on the page, selling things or meeting people.
+But that phase of technology is running its course, says Scholz.
+The next phase will be to create software solutions "that actually do useful things.”

 These tools include Digital Deck, a mobile technology tool that provides real-time access to catch information — collected from the boat deck — to help consumers, wholesalers and conservationists learn if fish is sustainably harvested.
 Another is Marine Map, a web-based open source platform that helps users, including fisherman and conservationists, visualize social ecological, and regulatory features of the marine environment.